Kotlin/kotlinx-rpc/GETTING_STARTED.md

 }
 ```

-This parameter of the configuration is a hack needed for now.
+This parameter is needed to decode `SharedFlow` parameters received from a peer.
-`MutableSharedFlow` - The default function to create a `SharedFlow` instance has the following signature:
+`MutableSharedFlow`, the default function to create a `SharedFlow` instance, has the following signature:

 ```kotlin
 fun <T> MutableSharedFlow(